gunjunlee/aws-ovpn/README.md

     5. 5th page
         1. click `Download .csv` button.
         2. `***.csv` file will be downloaded. this file contains the secret key to access AWS resource. **Do not share/upload secret key.**
-        3. copy the file into current folder and rename it
+        3. copy the file into current folder and rename it `credentials.csv`
     6. Done!
 3. Install Python and Pip.
 (Use Google!)
 4. open PowerShell(Windows) or Terminal(Linux)
     1. `pip install -r requirements.txt`
-5.
+5. `python3 vpn.py`

-## How to Use (Windows)